agapow/simpleredcapbuilder/README.txt

 * Enclosed items (e.g. sections and items within forms) that are not included will not be included either.

 * Having any selected tag will lead to an item being included - it doesn't need to have all the selected tags.

+See the example ``simple-and-tagged`` for an illustration.
+Note that the ``-n`` flag is useful for labelling the output of selectively tagged schema.

 Various tips